axyjo/leaflet-rails/README.md

 Leaflet.max_zoom = 18
 ```

-You will then be able to call the helper in a view, and ensure that the helper is inside an erb tag like so:
+You will then be able to call the ```#map``` helper method in a view, and make sure that the helper method is inside an erb tag like so:
 ```ruby
 <div id="map">
   <%= map(:center => {